Steven R. Kutcher

-In recent years, Kutcher has attracted additional notice by using insects as "living brushes" to create "Bug Art," while continuing his work as a naturalist and an educator.
+In recent years, Kutcher has attracted additional notice by using insects as "living brushes" to create "Bug Art," while continuing his work as a naturalist and educator.

 Background, education, and training

-Born in Manhattan, New York, Steven R. Kutcher as a young child collected fireflies in the Catskill Mountains.
-Later growing up in a suburb of Los Angeles, California, Kutcher collected insects around his home, in fields, and in the Santa Monica Mountains.
-At age 19, Kutcher traveled 3000 miles around Mexico, exploring desert to tropical ecosystems.
+Born in Manhattan, New York, a young Steven R. Kutcher collected fireflies in the Catskill Mountains.
+Kutcher continued to collect insects after his family moved to a suburb of Los Angeles, California, this time in the Santa Monica Mountains.
+At 19, Kutcher traveled 3000 miles around Mexico, exploring desert to tropical ecosystems.

 Kutcher received a bachelors degree in entomology from the University of California, Davis, in 1968; and a Master of Science degree in biology from the California State University, Long Beach, in 1975.
-His formal studies focused on insect behavior — in particular the aggregating behavior of the milkweed bug, Oncopeltus fasciitis — as he observed in the field, in laboratory experiments, and in time-lapse cinematography.
+His formal studies focused on insect behavior — in particular the aggregating behavior of the milkweed bug, Oncopeltus fasciitis — observed via time-lapse cinematography under experimental conditions.

-In 1970, Kutcher began his work in the entertainment industry as "Larry J. Felix" in The Stein and Illes Radio Show, a comedic "underground" radio show on KUSC, in Southern California; James R. Stein and Robert Illes would both become Emmy Award–winning TV writers and producers.
+In 1970, Kutcher began his work in the entertainment industry as "Larry J. Felix" in The Stein and Illes Radio Show, a comedy show on KUSC, in Southern California; James R. Stein and Robert Illes would both become Emmy Award–winning TV writers and producers.
 Kutcher received comedic training from Bill Cosby and once had Robin Williams as an audience.